 Class Q and Class R

-In addition to their idyllic countryside location, often the attraction of rural plots, in particular old farmsteads, is the opportunity to renovate the numerous out-buildings and barns that come with them.
+Rural plots, in particular, old farmsteads, often come with numerous outbuildings and barns which are prime for renovation.
 The current Class Q and Class R regulations have helped to streamline the process of obtaining planning permission for the conversion of agricultural buildings into dwellings for domestic or light commercial use.
-The fact that up to five properties can be included under one application is particularly useful for self builders looking to undertake larger projects, for example to establish a holiday lets business or develop office space to rent.
+The fact that up to five properties can be included under one application is particularly useful for landowners looking to undertake larger projects, for example, to establish a holiday lets business or develop office space to rent.

-Kensa is urging self builders to consider that with ground source heat pumps, not only are the running costs lower than traditional fossil fuel systems due to their exceptional energy efficiency, but by utilising a simple shared ground loop architecture, they can not only offset the cost of the installation, but also earn an additional income and realise a return on their investment.
+Kensa is urging landowners to consider that with ground source heat pumps, not only are the running costs lower than traditional fossil fuel systems due to their exceptional energy efficiency but by utilising a simple shared ground loop architecture, they can not only offset the cost of the installation but also earn an additional income and realise a return on their investment.
 And they don’t require planning permission either.

 Shared ground loop arrays

 Ground source heat pumps harvest readily available free heat from ground and water sources via pipework (known as ground arrays), buried underground in trenches or boreholes, or submerged underwater in lakes and rivers.
 They convert this low grade heat into higher temperatures to provide 100% of a property’s heating and hot water needs.

 When multiple individual properties on the same site all opt for ground source, they can be linked to a shared loop ground array (SGLA), an innovative system architecture being pioneered by Kensa.
 This brings the system owner many benefits, including significant cost savings and access to the Non Domestic Renewable Heat Incentive (RHI).
 The Non Domestic RHI is a Government funded scheme offering 20 years’ worth of index-linked quarterly payments paid on the renewable heat that the system generates.